Mohammad Ali Fardin

-Mohammad-Ali Fardin (محمدعلی فردین, 4 February 1931 – 6 April 2000) was a prominent Iranian actor, film director and freestyle wrestler and was the runner-up in world wrestling.
-[1] He started his film career in the late 1950s and was a big star of Iranian cinema for two decades from the 1960s onwards.
-He was mostly famous for portraying masculinity and chivalry in Persian films.
+Mohammad-Ali Fardin (محمدعلی فردین; 4 February 1931 – 6 April 2000) was a prominent Iranian actor, film director and freestyle wrestler and was the runner-up in world wrestling.
+He started his film career in the late 1950s and was a big star of Iranian cinema for two decades from the 1960s onwards.
+He was also active in wrestling and won a silver medal in the 1954 World Championship.

+Fardin was mostly famous for portraying masculinity and chivalry in Persian films.
 The undisputed box office champion of the era, Fardin captivated millions of viewers in his 25-year career.
 Between 1961 and 1976, he acted in the most popular movies of the year in Iranian cinema.
-He was active in wrestling and won a silver medal in the 1954 World Championship.
 He then started his first professional appearance in the cinema with the invitation of Ismail Kushan by playing a role in Cheshme Ab Hayat (1959).
 Soltane Ghalbha, Alley of Men, Ganj-e Qarun, Midnight Cry, Mr. 20th Century, The Secret of the Elder Tree, The Waiting Beach, Baba Shamal, The Rendezvous of Khashm, The Crookes (film), Ayyub, Barzakhi, Hell + Me, and Jabar the corporal escapes are some of his prominent films.
 Fardin's popularity as an actor is mainly due to the characters he has portrayed in his films.